-Explanation of how the Japanese shelled the U.S. mainland near Santa Barbara, California during World War II.
-Key words: recent history, oil fields, cultural differences, revenge, bombing, Ron Kurtus, School for Champions.
+Key words: Japanese shelled, U.S. mainland, Santa Barbara, California, World War II, history, oil fields, cultural differences, revenge, bombing, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 When the Japanese Attacked Santa Barbara (1940s)

 Most people studying history are aware of the fact that the Japanese attacked Pearl Harbor in Hawaii on 7 December 1941, resulting in the United States entering World War II.
 A little known fact is that the Japanese also made another attack on the mainland of the United States, shelling an area near Santa Barbara, California.

 Questions you may have include:

 - Was the attack part of a war strategy?

 - Why is it little-known?